arianhgserv-source/folio/README.md

 ## Getting Started

-**Quick Start:** You can use Folio by simply [visiting this link!](https://arianhgserv-source.github.io/folio/) Remember, this application runs entirely in your browser- your data never leaves your machine.
+**Quick Start:** You can use Folio by simply <a href="https://arianhgserv-source.github.io/folio/" target="_blank">visiting this link!</a> Remember, this application runs entirely in your browser- your data never leaves your machine.

 **Offline or Downloaded Files:** Just open `index.html` directly in any modern browser (Chrome, Firefox, Safari, Edge).
 No server required.